Insurance

 1. Insurance Tariff Rules

 One of the most common examples of business rules managed through a rules engine like Higson is insurance tariff logic.
 Imagine a product manager needing to adjust premiums based on age bands and product codes.
-Instead of coding each condition manually, they configure the following logic via a decision table:
+Instead of coding each condition manually, they configure the following logic via a decision table, allowing the rules engine to determine the appropriate tariff factor based on the product and customer data:

 • If the product is “PRD_A” and the customer is under 30, apply a tariff factor of 0.95.